jrp244/byu-cs324/lab-socket-hunt/README.md

 ### Socket Information - standard error

-Every time the participant sends a message using `write()` or `send()`, it should print the source address, source port, destination address, and destination port to standard error, such as in the following example:
+Every time the client sends a message using `write()` or `send()`, it should print the source address, source port, destination address, and destination port to standard error, such as in the following example:

 ```
 192.0.2.1:1234 -> 192.0.2.2:4567